Article I: Mission

 Providing professional services and educational opportunities to develop and improve the skills and capabilities of its members.

 Improving the quality of life of the citizens of our region through the implementation of economic development practices focusing on the creation and retention of quality employment opportunities.

-Section 1: Membership resides in the individual, not the organization.
+Section 1: Membership resides in the organization, not the individual.
 A membership year is twelve months.
-An individual’s membership year expires twelve months (Annual Anniversary) after the date on which the member becomes eligible to vote on SEDC matters.
+An organization's membership year expires twelve months (Annual Anniversary) after the date on which the member becomes eligible to vote on SEDC matters.